 - Allows staff to become used to selling a rent raise as they will have numerous chances throughout the year, rather than the one big event.

 Rent Increase Rules run in the background & constantly look for customers that meet your pre-configured criteria – such as this example: “Look for active customers that have not had a rent raise in the last 6 months, and increase their rent by 2%”.

 Rather than the traditional “everyone at once” rent raise method – which can sometimes result in a higher-than-expected customer churn rate – a Rent Increase Rule is a “rolling” rule that always runs, affecting a very small number of customers as they become due for a rent raise.
 You can also have multiple Rent Increase Rules running at the same time.

 The sending of reminders – such as rent increase reminder emails (or printed letters) – happens automatically too, ensuring your applicable customers get plenty of warning before the rule triggers.
 It’s a true “Set ‘n Forget” system.

 Of course, we also give you the flexibility to preview Rent Increase Rules before they run – plus, you can exempt certain customers from a rent raise if you wish.

 As you can see, StorMan offers a fantastic level of automation, yet still lets you control what it’s doing and when… and that means happy customers (read more on why this is important).

 - Already using StorMan?
 Learn how to setup Rent Increase Rules.

-- If you don’t yet use Storman, download a trial and give Rent Increase Rules a go!
+- If you don’t yet use Storman, book a free demo and give Rent Increase Rules a go!